cakephp/docs/en/development/testing.rst

 Testing with file uploads
 -------------------------

-Simulating file uploads is pretty easy when you're using the default ":ref:`uploaded files as objects <request-file-uploads>`" mode.
+Simulating file uploads is straightforward when you use the default ":ref:`uploaded files as objects <request-file-uploads>`" mode.
 You can simply create instances that implement `\\Psr\\Http\\Message\\UploadedFileInterface <https://www.php-fig.org/psr/psr-7/#16-uploaded-files>`__